SathvikNarayana28/SortingVisualizer/README.md

-#SortingVisualizer
-This project is an interactive sorting visualizer using HTML, CSS, and JavaScript.
-It visually demonstrates sorting algorithms step by step, with code snippets displayed below for better understanding.
-This tool helps learners grasp sorting logic in an engaging way.
+# SortingVisualizer

-Sorting Algorithm Visualizer Introduction This project is an interactive sorting algorithm visualizer that helps users understand how different sorting algorithms work.
-It provides a step-by-step visual representation of the sorting process, making it easier to grasp the logic behind each algorithm.
-Additionally, it includes code snippets below the visualization to reinforce learning.
+This is a simple sorting visualizer built using HTML, CSS, and JavaScript.
+It helps users understand how different sorting algorithms work by showing each step of the sorting process visually.
+Code snippets are also shown below the animation to make it easier to follow along.

+## Access the Project

-Access the sorting visualizer from here: https://github.com/SathvikNarayana28/SortingVisualizer.git
+You can check out the project here: https://github.com/SathvikNarayana28/SortingVisualizer.git

+## Introduction

+The goal of this project is to make learning sorting algorithms easier and more interactive.
+By seeing how each algorithm sorts an array step by step, users can better understand the logic behind it.
+This is especially useful for beginners who are just getting started with algorithms.

+## Technologies Used

+- HTML for structuring the page
+- CSS for styling
-Technologies Stack HTML – Structures the webpage.
-CSS – Enhances the visual appeal and styling.
-JavaScript – Implements sorting logic and animations for visualization.
+- JavaScript for handling the sorting logic and animations

-Functionalities Real-time Visualization – Displays step-by-step execution of sorting algorithms.
-Multiple Sorting Algorithms – Includes various sorting techniques like Bubble Sort, Quick Sort, Merge Sort, Selection Sort, Insertion Sort.
-Code Snippets – Shows corresponding code below the visualization for better understanding.
-Interactive Controls – Allows users to select algorithms, add data,generate a random array, and reset the array.
-This project serves as an educational tool for students and developers to learn and compare sorting techniques in an engaging way.
+## Features

+- Visual representation of how sorting algorithms work
+- Includes Bubble Sort, Quick Sort, Merge Sort, Selection Sort, and Insertion Sort
+- Code snippets are shown below the visualizer to help users understand the implementation
+- Users can generate a random array, choose a sorting algorithm, and reset the array

+## Purpose

+This project is mainly meant for students or anyone learning sorting algorithms.
+It makes it easier to understand and compare different techniques in a fun and interactive way.